RebelLion420/aarch64-native-tc/README.md

 If for some reason the files fail to download, running `git pull`, or if that fails `git lfs pull`, should work.

-If you wish to only download a single toolchain you can clone the repo without LFS and fetch the toolchain with the "include" flag for `git lfs fetch`, e.g.:
+If you wish to only download a single toolchain you can clone the repo without LFS and fetch the toolchain with the "include" flag for `git lfs pull`, e.g.:

 `$ GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/RebelLion420/aarch64-native-tc`

 `$ cd aarch64-native-tc/`

-`$ git lfs fetch -I aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz`
+`$ git lfs pull -I aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz`

 Then simply unpack the toolchain where desired:

+`$ mkdir ~/toolchain`

-`$ tar xpf aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz -C ~/toolchain`
+`$ tar xpJf aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz -C ~/toolchain`

 Or if you like progress bars and have `pv` installed:

-`$ pv aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz | tar xp -C ~/toolchain`
+`$ pv aarch64-gnu/aarch64-gnu-4.9.4-arm-linux-gnueabi.tar.xz | tar xpJ -C ~/toolchain`